-- A. unify the company's various operating-level strategies. - B. specify how to build and strengthen the skills, expertise, and competencies needed to execute operating-level strategies successfully. - C. support and add power to the corporate-level strategy. - D. add detail to the company's business-level strategy and specify what resources are needed to put the strategy into action. - E. create the chief elements of the company's strategy map.
+- A. unify the company's various operating-level strategies. - B. specify how to build and strengthen the skills, expertise, and competencies needed to execute operating-level strategies successfully. - C. support and add power to the corporate-level strategy. - D. add relevant detail to the "hows" of a company's business-level strategy and specify what resources are needed to put the strategy into action. - E. create the chief elements of the company's strategy map.